 - Changes in your nails like pitting, ridges or thickening.

-- Stiff joints, usually worse in the morning.
+- Back pain with stiffness usually worse in the morning.

 Causes are unknown

 Psoriatic arthritis is more common in women around the ages of 40-50 years old, but can affect anyone.
-People with a family history of the disease have more risk of developing it.
-However, environmental causes, virus or injury can trigger a flare-up.
+People with a family history of psoriasis or psoriatic arthritis have more risk of developing it.
+However, environmental causes, viral or bacterial infection or injury can trigger a flare-up.